sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 The simple act of [changing your password](https://app.sendgrid.com/settings/account) can break your existing email integration by causing a mismatch between what your app is trying to authenticate with and what we have on record.

-This method is great if you have a runaway script or have just started a job accidentally.
-Be sure to verify that the credentials your app is using are either the primary account ones, or a [Multiple Credential](https://app.sendgrid.com/settings/credentials) so you can change the proper one.
+This method is great if you have a runaway script or have just started a send accidentally.
+Be sure to verify that the credentials your app is using belong either to the parent account or a [Multiple Credential](https://app.sendgrid.com/settings/credentials) so you can change the proper one.

 {% anchor h3 %}
 2. Contact Support